hbc/projects/legall_ocwieja_pacbio/Pacbio_workflow_analysis.md

+# Downloading Pacbio Consensus Reads

-Create script to download data from SRA website.
-A text file is created with the FTP site for each sample as a line in the file, then a script is created to download the data for each line in the file
+Script to download data from SRA website uses a text file with the FTP site for each sample as a line in the file.
+Use script to download the data for each line in the file (sample)

 ```bash
 while IFS='' read -r line || [[ -n "$line" ]]; do